paragi/PHP-websocket-client/index.md

-##websocket client for PHP
+##Websocket client for PHP

 Use PHP to connect to at websocket service.
-Thise 3 functions makes the websocket negotiation and connection anf handle the hybi10 frame encoding required.
+Thise 3 functions makes the websocket negotiation and connection and handle the hybi10 frame encoding required.

 Example 1:
 ```<?php